 Sea salt and ground black pepper

-Make sure your birds are at room temperature, so leave them out a good 30 minutes before doing anything else.
-Once at room temperature, pre-heat the oven to 350F.
+Make sure your birds are at room temperature.
+Pre-heat the oven to 350F.
 Lay your chicken thighs skin-side up in a large roasting pan.
-Mix the sumac, allspice, cinnamon, lemon zest, minced garlic salt and pepper together in a bowl, then add the olive oil.
-Pour this mixture over the chicken pieces, then add the chunks of lemon.
+Mix the sumac, allspice, cinnamon, lemon zest, minced garlic salt and pepper together in a bowl, add the olive oil and pour this over the chicken.
+Add the lemon, pour over the wine, cover and cook for 1 and 1/2 hours.

 Chop up the plums into rough chunks and mix with the sliced shallots, cinnamon, allspice, salt, pepper, the honey, and olive oil.
 Mix together and let the flavors combine.